Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Preliminary and Overview

-DNNs are often explained from the perspective of \textit{distribution approximation}~\cite{bengio2013representation,bishop1995neural,schmidhuber2015deep}.
-To motivate \tool, this section provides a high-level overview of DNNs from the distribution perspective.
+DNNs are often explained from the \textit{distribution approximation} perspective~\cite{bengio2013representation,bishop1995neural,schmidhuber2015deep}.
+Following, this section provides a high-level overview of DNNs to motivate \tool.

-\textbf{Layer and Hierarchy.}~The term \textit{network} in DNN refers to topological connections of non-linear layers.
-Each layer (e.g., a fully connected layer) has a group of neurons cooperating to process certain input features.
+\textbf{``Neural'' and ``Network''.}~The term \textit{neural} in DNN may be obscure.
+In cognitive science, neural signifies non-linear functions (e.g., Sigmoid) in DNNs that simulate how human neurons process signals~\cite{rosenblatt1958perceptron,block1962perceptron}.
+DNNs are powerful at analyzing high-dimensional media data due to their non-linearity~\cite{bellman1966dynamic,bengio2013representation}.
+Neurons in a layer are therefore highly \textit{entangled}, impeding to comprehend the DNN's internal mechanics.
+Moreover, outputs of neurons are \textit{continuous}.
+The term \textit{network} in DNN refers to topological connections of non-linear layers.
+Each layer has a group of neurons cooperating to process certain input features.
 The DNN \textit{hierarchy} is established by gradually abstracting features from shallow to deep layers.
-For instance, image classifiers commonly collect shapes in an image at shallow layers and texture at deeper layers.
+For instance, image classifiers commonly collect shapes in an image at shallow layers and texture at deeper layers~\cite{geirhos2018imagenettrained,zeiler2014visualizing}.
 Each layer (\textit{not} each neuron) serves a minimal computing unit, whose output distribution encodes its focused features.

-\textbf{Neurons in a Layer.}~The term \textit{neural} in DNN may be obscure.
-In cognitive science, neural signifies non-linear functions (e.g., Sigmoid) in DNNs that simulate how human neurons process signals~\cite{rosenblatt1958perceptron,block1962perceptron}.
-DNNs are powerful at analyzing high-dimensional media data and alleviating the curse of dimensionality due to their non-linearity~\cite{bellman1966dynamic,bengio2013representation}.
-Moreover, outputs of neurons are \textit{continuous}.
-Neurons in a layer are therefore highly \textit{entangled}, impeding to comprehend the DNN's internal mechanics.

 Given a collection of data $X$ labeled as $Y$, most popular DNNs can be categorized as discriminative and generative models, depending on how $X$ and $Y$ are involved in the \textit{distribution approximation}.